Dougley/jagtag-interactions/README.md

 If you haven't already, install [Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update)

-If you're running Wrangler version v1.15.0 or above, just run `wrangler publish`.
+> This project requires Wrangler v2.0.x or up

-If not, run `npm run deploy`
+When you've done that, just run `wrangler publish`.